BLOG

 Creating videos to promote your small business

-Enterprise Nation member and video strategist Lucy Griffiths said that being professional on camera is at the forefront of everyone's mind because video is the fastest and most cost-effective way to market your business.
+Video strategist Lucy Griffiths says that being professional on camera is at the forefront of everyone's mind because video is the fastest and most cost-effective way to market your business.

-She said that your video needs to resonate with your customers - you need to be creating good quality videos.
+In her view, video needs to resonate with your customers, so you need to be creating good-quality videos.
 How can you do that?
+Lucy explains:

-"It's about building a relationship with the lense and learning to love the lens, so that you can look and feel more confidence," said Griffiths.
+"It's about building a relationship with the lens and learning to love the lens, so that you can look and feel more confidence."

-Video doesn't have to cost the earth and Griffiths provided several tips to help you get started making your own videos.
+Video doesn't have to cost the earth and Lucy has several tips to help you get started making your own videos.

 • Lighting: When you put nice lights on, you look so much better.
 Think about buying a lighting ring attachment for your phone.